Career of Cristiano Ronaldo: 2017–2018: Fifth Champions League win

-On 3 April, Ronaldo scored the first two goals in a 3–0 away win against Juventus in the quarter-finals of the 2017–18 UEFA Champions League, with his second goal being an acrobatic bicycle kick.
-Described as a "PlayStation goal" by Juventus defender Andrea Barzagli, with Ronaldo's foot approximately 7 ft 7 in off the ground, it garnered him a standing ovation from the opposing fans in the stadium as well as a plethora of plaudits from peers, pundits and coaches.
-On 11 April, he scored in the second leg at home to Juventus, a 98th-minute injury time penalty in a 3–1 defeat, meaning Madrid advanced 4–3 on aggregate.
-It was his tenth goal against Juventus, a Champions League record against a single club.
-In the final on 26 May, Madrid defeated Liverpool 3–1, winning Ronaldo his fifth Champions League title, the first player to do so.
+On 3 April, Ronaldo scored the first two goals in a 3–0 win against Juventus in the quarter-finals of the 2017–18 UEFA Champions League.
+His second goal was scored with a bicycle kick, with his foot approximately 7 ft 7 in off the ground.
+It earned him a standing ovation from the opposing fans in the stadium and high praise from peers, pundits and coaches.
+Madrid defeated Liverpool 3–1 in the final on 26 May, with Ronaldo becoming the first player in history to win five Champions League titles.
 He finished as the top scorer of the tournament for the sixth consecutive season with 15 goals.
 After the final, Ronaldo referred to his time with Madrid in the past tense, sparking speculation that he could leave the club.